shijurodhaz/statepartyidentifier/README.md

 # PartyCity
 PartyCity is a Twitter party recognition algorithm that attempts to predict a state's political stance based off of tweets from users within that state.
-This is a team Final Project for EECS 486: Information Retrieval at the University of Michigan.

 ## Table of Contents
 * [Introduction](#introduction)